eurostat/multimno/README.md

 ## Documentation

+**Code must be downloaded in order to open the static documentation.**

+Please perform a **git clone** command or download directly the code from GitHub as a zip file.

 Static documentation is generated in html format under the [site](./site) directory.
 To view the documentation please open [index.html](./site/index.html) with your favorite web browser.

 ## Setup